LoginRadius/engineering-portal/GUIDELINES.md

    - **title:** A meaningful title.
 Max.
 60 characters.
      Note: This title will appear in the post, so no need to again include it in the `.md` file.
    - **date:** A date should be in `YYYY-MM-DD` format.
 And the date should not be greater than the current date.
    - **coverImage:** The name of the image with format should come here.
 For example, `coverimage.png`.
-Please make sure that the image is present in the same directory as your `.md`.
+Please make sure that the image is present in the same directory as your `index.md`.
-   - **author:** The name of the author, make sure the author name should match with what you would add in your Pull Request description.
+   - **author:** The name of the author.
+Make sure that it matches with what you would add in the `/content/author.yaml` file.
    - **tags:** Add up to 3 relevant tags as an array of string `for eg: ["NodeJs"]`.
    - **description:** Add a short description about your blog post, which will appear in the card of your blog.
 It should not be more than 160 characters.

    This is an example of the meta info in your blog: